sergulaydore/EE-551-Fall-2019/README.md

 * Textbook(s): 		Learning Python (5E) by Mark Lutz
 * Other Readings: 	How to think like a Computer Scientist by Downey, Elkner, Meyers
 * Materials:	 	Canvas will be used for sharing assignment links and grades

+## COURSE REQUIREMENTS
+* **Attendance**	Attendance is crucial for an effective learning but will not be graded.
+* **Homework** 	Coding assignments will be submitted via github and graded and tested in the cloud.
+Handwritten assignments will be returned at the beginning of a class.
+* **Project**	Students are expected to finish a project that is documented in their github repository.
+* **Exams** 	There will be a single final hand-written exam.